VinithKrishnan/Anonzza/README.md

 The verifier can be started up at port 5000 by running `python verifier.py`

-The prover code can be run using `python prover.py`(Test code:Refer to this for seqeunce of steps to take )
+The prover code can be run using `python prover.py`(Test code:Refer to this for sequence of steps to take )

 The prover currently tests basic functionality i.e. fetches credentials for a sample user from the issuer, and makes an anonymous and a post with the user's identity linked to it.